Gluten-Free Life

 Self-Management

+Gluten free management is Self-Management, it begins with You and is vital to living a happy and healthy life as a Coeliac.
 Self-management is about taking responsibility for your own health and overall well-being.
 Sure, there is no doubt CD can be overwhelming and your lifestyle is going to be less convenient than before.
 However, you are not alone.
 Even the most seasoned of us Coeliacs can be overwhelmed at one stage or another, it's all about how we deal with CD that makes all the difference.
 Coeliac Coaching can help with looking at the condition differently, you will develop a plan which will assist you live your life to the fullest.
-If you are interested in any other aspects of where coaching is useful please visit www.louisenevin.com

-*NOTE: This information is not intended to provide medical advice, which should be obtained from your doctor.
+*NOTE: This information is not intended to provide medical advice, which should be obtained from your doctor

-Copyright ©2009 www.coeliaccoach.com
+Copyright ©2009-2019 www.coeliaccoach.com